smdogroup/amigo/README.md

 First, the Rosenbrock function is a frequently used example problem in optimization.
 In Amigo, all analysis occurs within classes that are derived from `amigo.Component`.

-The inputs, outpus, objective function, data and class constants are defined in the constructor.
-Values are accessed through dictionary member data structures `self.inputs`, `self.outputs`, `self.objective`, `self.data` and `self.constants`.
+The inputs, constraints, outputs, objective function, data and class constants are defined in the constructor.
+Values are accessed through dictionary member data structures `self.inputs`, `self.constraints`, `self.outputs`, `self.objective`, `self.data` and `self.constants`.
 Additionally, intermediate variable values can be defined on the fly and utilized through a `self.vars` dictionary.

 The Rosenbrock component takes two inputs `x1` and `x2` and provides the objective value `obj` and a constraint `con`.